South Uist: Debt, poverty and loss

-Meanwhile, as both Col. Gordon and his Factors considered the nearby island of Eriskay "agriculturally worthless", accordingly used the island as a dumping ground for evicted tenants from his many other island estates throughout the southern Outer Hebrides.
-For the most part, however, the newly arrived islanders of Eriskay, which drastically multiplied the island's population, belonged overwhelmingly to the once strictly illegal Catholic Church in Scotland and had their family roots across the Sound of Barra in South Uist.
+As both Col. Gordon and his factors considered the nearby island of Eriskay "agriculturally worthless", accordingly used the island as a dumping ground for evicted tenants from his many other island estates throughout the southern Outer Hebrides.
+For the most part the newly arrived islanders of Eriskay, which drastically multiplied the island's population, belonged overwhelmingly to the Catholic Church in Scotland and had their family roots across the Sound of Barra in South Uist.

 Later history

 Lochboisdale became a major herring port later in the 19th century.
 In 1889, counties were formally created in Scotland, on shrieval boundaries, by a dedicated Local Government Act; South Uist therefore became part of the new county of Inverness.
 Following late 20th-century reforms, South Uist became part of the Highland Region.
 The population level remained steady after the 19th-century clearances (in 2004 it was 2,285).
 Following a series of different landowners, South Uist was owned by South Uist Estates Ltd from 1960.
 In 2006, the local community bought all of the company's shares, via the special purpose vehicle Sealladh na Beinne Mòire.